coleifer/huey/docs/signals.rst

 on how you are running the consumer) may be separate processes, threads or greenlets.
 As a result, care should be taken to ensure proper initialization and cleanup of any resources you plan to use in signal handlers.

+Lastly, take care when implementing ``SIGNAL_ENQUEUED`` handlers, as these may run in your application-code (e.g. whenever your application enqueues a task), **or** by the consumer process (e.g. when re-enqueueing a task for retry, or when enqueueing periodic tasks, when moving a task from the schedule to the queue, etc).